 The lighting for the vanity mirror (p.
-147) is switched on and off respectively when the cover is opened or closed.
+152) is switched on and off respectively when the cover is opened or closed.

-Lighting in cargo area
+Lighting in the cargo area

-The lighting in the cargo area is switched on and off respectively when the boot lid is opened or closed.
+The lighting in the cargo area is switched on and off respectively when the tailgate is opened or closed.